yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/vmware-tanzu.md

 If you choose to use VMware Tanzu Application Service, before creating the service instance, ensure that the following is available:

 - The YugabyteDB tile is installed in your PCF marketplace.
-- The cloud provider is configured in the Yugabyte Platform instance in your PCF environment .
+- The cloud provider is configured in the YugabyteDB Anywhere instance in your PCF environment .

 ### Creating a YugabyteDB Service Instance